 Therefore, the correct answer consists of only Choice C (The dollar amount of sales at Store R for 2008 was more than 17 percent greater than that for 2006).

-Note: This sample question also appears as a sample question for Strategy 13.
+Note: This question and explanation also appear as an example of Strategy 13.